|

 A group of Langstroth beehives in a field next to sunflowers

 The iconic Langstroth has remained the most popular type of beehive for over 150 years.
-Widely used by beekeepers around the world, its simple design is versatile, easy to use, and affordable.
+Widely used by beekeepers worldwide, its simple design is versatile, easy to use, and affordable.

-If you’re looking to get started beekeeping, then understanding how they’re designed and the pros and cons are essential.
-This guide will take a close look at the Langstroth hive so that you know if it’s right for you.
+If you want to start beekeeping, understanding how they’re designed, and the pros and cons is essential.
+This guide closely examines the Langstroth hive so that you know if it’s right for you.

 What’s a Langstroth beehive?